Recognition for Excellence - Students

 Woodbridge - Alpha Delta Tau Chapter - Kelly Cochran

-The Alpha Alpha Chapter of Sigma Chi Eta, the national communication honor society for two-year colleges, was established on September 24, 2007 at NOVA.
-Students completing nine credit hours in Communication Studies and/or Theater with a 3.25 and an overall GPA of 3.0 are eligible for membership.
+In the Fall 2007 semester NOVA established the Alpha Alpha Chapter of Sigma Chi Eta, the National Communication Association’s society for two-year colleges.
+Students completing 9 credit hours in Communication Studies and/or Theater with a 3.25 and an overall GPA of 3.0 are eligible for membership.
+We hold an induction ceremony each spring for membership.
+Various events are also held throughout the year across our campuses.

 Sigma Delta Mu had its foundation in Sigma Delta Pi, the nation’s largest honor society in the field of foreign language.
 It was formed in 1979 by Dr. T. Earl Hamilton, who served as its first president.
 As members of Sigma Delta Mu Alpha de Virginia, our mission is in line with the National Spanish Honor Society, Sigma Delta Mu.